 | Resolution Body | Detailed policy approval language | Use resolution templates for uniformity |

 Once board resolutions are thoroughly documented, the subsequent step involves the systematic communication of the approved policies to relevant stakeholders.
-Effective communication strategies are crucial to ensure clarity, transparency, and engagement.
-This process not only informs stakeholders but also invites stakeholder feedback, which is critical for fostering trust and alignment with organizational objectives.
+Effective communication strategies are crucial to ensure clarity, transparency, and engagement throughout the organization.
+This process not only informs stakeholders of the new or revised policies but also invites stakeholder feedback, which is critical for fostering trust and alignment with organizational objectives.
+The manner in which policies are communicated can significantly influence adoption rates and compliance levels across the organization.

 Clear dissemination methods minimize misunderstandings and reinforce the authority of the board’s decisions.

-To evoke a sense of responsibility and commitment, communication should emphasize:
+To promote a sense of responsibility and commitment, communication should emphasize:

 - The significance of the policy in guiding organizational conduct